antony-a-n/Hosted-zone-level-restriction-in-Route-53-using-custom-IAM-policy/README.md

  In this example the IAM user will be able to view the zones in the account but he won't be able to view /perform actions other than the permitted zone.

+ If the IAM user trying to access/view other hosted zones he will be ended up with a error message which denotes "permission issue".

  You can refer to the following images to get a clear idea about this.